Jack Whicher: The Murder at Road Hill House

 Dissatisfied by the lack of progress of Superintendent Foley and his men, the local magistrates asked the Home Office for assistance from Scotland Yard without the agreement of the local chief constable, Captain Samuel Meredith R.N.
 It was only after a second request was received that Whicher, then the most senior and best known of the detectives at Scotland Yard, was sent.

 Whicher concentrated his investigation on the missing nightgown belonging to 16-year-old Constance Kent, the murdered child's older half-sister from their father's first marriage; there was also circumstantial evidence against her.
 The magistrates ordered her arrest and gave Whicher seven days to prepare his case.
 Whicher then requested the assistance of a detective-sergeant from Scotland Yard, becoming the first police inspector to make such a request.
 Her father Samuel Saville Kent (1801–1872) engaged the services of an experienced barrister to defend his daughter.
 Constance Kent was released on bail and the case against her was later dropped due to lack of evidence.
 The nightgown, a crucial piece of evidence, was never found, and Superintendent Foley never told Whicher about its original discovery.
 The national newspapers strongly supported the young Constance and were critical of Whicher.
-He returned to London where he was seen as a failure because he had failed to solve the case and thus damaged the reputation of the Detective Branch.
-It took some time for his reputation to recover.
+He returned to London where he was seen as a failure because he had failed to solve the case; thus his reputation was damaged and took some time to recover.

 Constance Kent's confession

 In April 1865 Constance Kent was prosecuted for the murder of her younger half-brother.
 She had made a statement confessing her guilt to an Anglo-Catholic clergyman, the Rev. Arthur Wagner, and she expressed to him her resolution to give herself up to justice.
-He assisted her in carrying out this resolution, and he gave evidence of this statement before the magistrates.
-But he prefaced his evidence by a declaration that he must withhold any further information on the ground that it had been received under the seal of "sacramental confession".
+He assisted her in carrying out this resolution, and he gave evidence of this statement before the magistrates but he prefaced his evidence by a declaration that he must withhold any further information on the ground that it had been received under the seal of "sacramental confession".
 He was but lightly pressed by the magistrates, the fact of the matter being that the prisoner was not defending the charge.